V Kumar has been writing on Bollywood movies and music for several years, highlighting perspectives that are often missed out or ignored.

 Indian society evolved around the strength of the family and the life long bond of marriage.
 Under Indian laws, marriage is still considered a sacrament and not a contract.
 As a result, divorce used to be a rare phenomena in traditional middle class Indian families, till the seventies.
 It also meant that in Indian society, a man or a woman was supposed to have only one partner in life, and that too within the sacrosanct relationship of marriage.
 This extreme emphasis on marriage required a lot of self restrain, and also led to restrictions on how physical intimacy in relationships could be depicted in literature and performing arts.
 In movies too, love making was supposed to be depicted creatively without exposure of body or intimate physical contact on screen.
 Even kissing was extremely rare in Bollywood till a few decades back.

-During the last hundred years of movie making in India, love making on screen was not generally welcomed, but the chains of conservatism were constantly becoming weaker.
+During the last hundred years of movie making in India, open expression of love making on screen was not generally welcomed, but the chains of conservatism were constantly becoming weaker.
 After a few kissing scenes in movies made in the late 1920s for foreign audiences, intimate scenes returned to Bollywood only during the seventies and eighties, which was also a period of great experimentation.
 It saw movies like MERA NAAM JOKER (1970), BOBBY (1973) and JULIE (1975) defying the conservative traditions with bold scenes.
 Yet it took another two decades before Bollywood could become comfortable with love making on screen, and it was only in the twenty first century that such scenes and songs became common in Bollywood movies.These changes have been resisted and even today, there are people who frown on them, but their proportion is dwindling fast.

-Melodious love making songs have played a very significant role in this liberation of Bollywood.
+Sensuous love making songs have played a very significant role in this liberation of Bollywood.
 The popularity of these songs usually precedes the release of the movie, and those who love them are generally not deterred by the visuals.
 On the contrary, these songs can garner significant interest and attention and allow the film maker an additional avenue of attracting audiences.

-The success and popularity of these songs is largely due to the combination of melody and passion that creates a unique experience for the senses.
-Lust can be ugly, but when combined with love, music and the creative art of cinematography, it attains an artistic beauty without losing its instinctive appeal.
+The success and popularity of these sensuous songs is largely due to the combination of melody and passion that creates a unique experience for the senses.
+Lust can be ugly, but when combined with love, music and the creative art of cinematography, it attains an artistic sensuousness without losing its instinctive appeal.
 The best love making songs not only achieved this distinction, but also became milestones in the liberation of Indian movies from the traditional conservative restrictions.

 Here is an introduction to the ten best love making songs of Bollywood.